Thoughts & Progress

 some of us, the ones that find difficulty on settling down, are still thinking

-nomads, and need to put body and mind on its natural moving state to clear the
+nomads, and need to put body and mind on its natural moving state to clear

 vision of ourselves.